Mrrobot233/Microblog-Information-Retrieval-System/README.md

 ## Program Description
 This program is an information retrieval system that is implemented for a collection of Twitter messages.
 The system expects a list of tweets as input.
-The system then parses this list of tweets and filters it, removing all the stop words, numbers, links, and hashtags.
+The system then parses this list of tweets and filters it, removing all the stop words, numbers, links, and punctuations.

 Once the tweets have been filtered, they are put into the filtered_tweets_list.txt so that they can be easily read later.
 Each tweet is displayed on its own line which in turn represents a single document.
 After filtering the tweets, the program